PaulT95/PaulT95/README.md

 - In High School I studied computer science and electronics plus I learn a lot about them from my Father and my Brother
 - I'm open to any collaboration ;)
 -
-- The program languages studied till now: Assembly (just a bit), C (Arduino), C++/C#, Python (just started), PHP, HTML, mySQL, MatLab, Spike2
+- The program languages studied till now: Assembly (a bit), C (Arduino), C++/C#, Python (just started), PHP, HTML, mySQL, MatLab, Spike2, Java (a bit)
 - Internet system lover: first and second level of CCNA course from Cisco
-- Hobbies: creating both electronics and software part, making low-cost devices for assessing human movement (physiological and mechanical data)
+- Hobbies: creating both electronics and software part, making low-cost devices for assessing human movement (physiologically and biomechanically)

 - mail: paolo.tecchio@rub.de